 - Updating your software.
 This one is important to keep tabs on — software updates fix security vulnerabilities and help prevent potential exploits.
 So pay attention to whether your apps or the operating system are updated since the opposite may expose you to cyberattacks.

 - Installing VPN on your router.
-To protect all your devices connected to the home network from some types of cyberattacks, you can just install a VPN on your router (click here to know how to set up VeePN).
+To protect all your devices connected to the home network from some types of cyberattacks, you can just install a VPN on a router.
 Using a VPN this way will count only for one device, so, with VeePN, you can connect 9 more devices outside your network.

 - Antivirus software.
 It’s also a sound idea to pair your VPN with an antivirus to strengthen your defenses online.
 An antivirus will detect malicious code on your device and remove it, while some VPNs will detect and block sites that host malware, so it would never reach your device.

 How to protect yourself from unwanted hacking attacks online

 Finally, can you protect yourself 100% from the attacks?
 Sadly, no. However, you can always reduce the risks and enjoy your online activity without much fear.
 Let’s see what steps you can take to make browsing the safest experience for you:

 - Follow the updates.
 What is the latest news in the tech world?
 What sites were breached?
 When you know a lot about the vulnerabilities on the web, it’s easier to avoid them.

 - Keep track of your passwords.
 Do you use one password for all web platforms you use?
 Sure, having only one is much easier to remember.
 But…it puts your data at huge risk.
 So you should create different combinations for each different website.
 On top of that, change passwords from time to time — it should help you feel better about your security on the web.

 - Log out of your devices.
 Sounds easy — log out each time you’re through with your account.
 It may be annoying, but definitely worth it in the long run.